 - Certified Secure Software Lifecycle Professional (CSSLP)

 - HealthCare Information Security and Privacy Practitioner (HCISPP)

 To get a CCSP certification, you are required to have:

-- 5 years paid work experience (internship and part-time work experience included) three of them being in Information security and one year working in any one or more of the six CCSP areas.
+- Five years of paid work experience (internship and part-time work experience included), three being in Information security and one year working in one or more of the six CCSP areas.

 - Architecture and design

 - Infrastructure security

 If full-time experience, it should accumulate every month, working for a minimum of 35 hours every week.
 On the other hand, if you are counting part-time or internship experience, you must work between 20-34 hours per week.